kubernetes-sigs/blob-csi-driver/docs/workload-identity-static-pv-mount.md

 ---

-## Option 1: Dynamic Provisioning with StorageClass
+## Dynamic Provisioning with StorageClass

 > The CSI driver control plane identity must have the **`Storage Account Contributor`** role on the storage account (or resource group if the account is created by the driver).
 >
 > AKS cluster control plane identity is assigned this role on the node resource group by default.

+> **Note:** The example below uses `mountWithWorkloadIdentityToken: "true"` (token-only mode).
+If you chose this mode, make sure you assigned the `Storage Blob Data Contributor` role in step 3.
+If you prefer account-key mode (default), remove the `mountWithWorkloadIdentityToken` line.

 ```yaml
 cat <<EOF | kubectl apply -f -